-Laboratory analyses were performed on a representative soil sample to aid in material classification and to estimate pertinent engineering properties of the on-site soils in preparation of this report.
+Laboratory analyses were performed on representative soil samples to aid in material classification and to estimate pertinent engineering properties of the on-site soils preparation of this report.
 Testing was performed in general accordance with applicable test methods.
 A representative sample obtained during the field investigation was subjected to the following laboratory analyses: